plainionist/plainionist.github.io/_posts/2017-08-14-NET-Microservices-Architecture-for-Containerized-NET-Applications.md

 ---
 layout: post
-title: Architecture for Containerized .NET Applications
+title: "Book Review: Architecture for Containerized .NET Applications"
 description: Looking for an introduction into practical microservices architectures in the .Net eco system?
 Here is where you should start.
 tags: [book]
 excerpt_separator: <!--more-->